jian0084/mad9022-w19/docs/modules/week2/arrays.md

 ## Editing an Array

-There are a number of ways that we can change an Array.
+There are a number of ways that we can change the contents of an Array.

 `pop()` and `push()` will remove and add items from the end of the Array.